cometa/Autonomia/README.md

 2. [Adafruit 9 DFO Inertial Measurements Unit RPI shield](https://www.adafruit.com/products/2472)
 3. [Maxbotix Ultrasonic Rangefinder](https://www.adafruit.com/products/172)

-No changes have been done to the car chassis.
+No changes have been made to the car chassis.
 The Arduino Nano is mounted on a protoboard and anchored with one of the screws used for the RC receiver.
 The camera is tight with a strap tiedown to the roof.
 The RPI is inside an enclosure and attached to the bottom of the chassis with a strap tiedown.

 Power is supplied by the NiHM 3000 mAhr standard battery or a Lipo 5800 mAhr battery with a Y cable to power the RPI through an automotive DC-DC step-down power supply.
 The Arduino, camera and GPS are powered from their USB connections to the RPI.